UoB-COMSM0166/2025-group-30/README.md

 ### Requirements

 - **Inspiration**

-The inspiration for the Grass Catching Game comes from Mole's World.
-Unlike Mole's World, where the grass follows a parabolic trajectory, our game features vertical free-fall, emphasizing players' reaction speed and precise judgment.
-We also took inspiration from classic arcade games such as Egg and Kaboom!, whose core mechanics provided valuable design insights.
+The inspiration for our grass-catching game comes from Mole's World.
+Unlike the grass-catching mechanics in Mole's World, where the grass follows a parabolic trajectory, our game adopts a vertical free-fall motion, emphasizing players' reaction speed and precise judgment.
+We also drew inspiration from classic arcade games such as Egg and Kaboom!, whose core mechanics provided valuable design insights for our game.

 - **Prototype**

-During the development of the Grass Catching Game, we created a paper prototype to help visualize and test the early game mechanics, including the falling behavior of the grass, player movement, and interaction.
-Based on initial discussions, we refined the game flow and mechanics, making adjustments and adding new elements to enhance the game's fun and challenge.
-To provide players with a more intuitive understanding of the game, we created a video based on the paper prototype, offering a clear visual representation of the gameplay process.
+During the conceptualization of the grass-catching game, we created a paper prototype to help visualize and test early game mechanics, including the way the grass falls, as well as the player's movement and interactions.
+Based on our initial discussions, we refined the game flow and mechanics, adding new elements to enhance the game's fun and challenge.
+To provide players with a clearer understanding of the game, we created a video based on the paper prototype, offering an intuitive demonstration of the gameplay.

 - **Digita Paper Prototype tool**

 To help players quickly get familiar with the game, we created a digital model based on the paper prototype.
-Hanying attempted to generate the digital model using her iPad, which allows for a closer representation of the actual game compared to the paper prototype.
+Hanying attempted to generate the digital model using her iPad, which allowed for a representation that more closely resembled the actual game compared to the paper prototype.

 - 15% ~750 words
 - Use case diagrams, user stories.
 Early stages design.
 Ideation process.
 How did you decide as a team what to develop?